nextcloud/documentation/admin_manual/installation/php_72_installation.rst

 Installing PHP 7.2 on RHEL 7 and CentOS 7
 =========================================

 PHP 5.4 has been end-of-life since September 2015 and is no longer supported by the PHP team.
 RHEL 7 still ships with PHP 5.4, and Red Hat supports it.
-Nextcloud 14+ requires PHP 7.0 or newer, so upgrading to 7.0 or newer is required.
+However, seeing as PHP 7.0 has also now reached EOL, and from Nextcloud 14 onwards the Nextcloud team suggests using PHP 7.1+, it is strongly advised to upgrade your PHP version to 7.2.

 RHEL 7 Upgrade to PHP 7.2
 -------------------------